dsagman/picat/readme_v2.md

 action([[S1,S2,S3],G],NextS,Action,Cost) =>

     % pattern match on all the possible moves
-    % this is essentially a case statement
+    % this works like a case statement although all options are evaluated
     % Goal is G and is passed through as part of the state

     (